Emission Master® &

 Tuesday & Wednesday

 Price includes course plus lunch and assumes that attendee will bring his or her own notebook computer to use at the workshop.

 Day 1.
 The first day of the workshop will include a basic understanding of process modeling concepts as well as a comprehensive orientation of Emission Master & Emissions Accountant Software.
 We will review the different process models that are available and how they should be applied in a number of modeling situations.
 Many of the special tools (vent path changer, control device abnormality analysis, and others) will be studied.
 Emissions Accountant emissions inventory concepts will be presented and attendees will get to see how process information, production data, and analysis reporting can work together for emissions inventory management purposes.

 Day 2.
-During the second day of the workshop we will dive into process modeling in much more detail than was permitted on day one.
+During the second day of the workshop we will dive into process modeling in much more detail.
 Attendees will have an opportunity to model several different types of processes and be exposed to a wide range of modeling challenges.
-A major objective will be to be able to go from a basic process recipe batch sheet to a fully developed Emission Master model.
+A major objective will be to go from a basic process recipe batch sheet to a fully developed Emission Master model.
 Chemical process modeling, tank farm operations, and combustion operations are well within the scope of Day 2.
 As process models are created then they will be taken into Emissions Accountant where production data will be entered and an end of year emissions inventory will be developed.

 “This training seminar provided a ‘hands-on’ chance for new and experienced users to explore the intricacies of the equations and their use in modeling.
 I also enjoyed the opportunity for direct interaction with the creators of this innovative emission modeling program.” ….
 Karen DeWyse